-The team has heard the pitches, and now it's time to get on board.
+The team has heard the pitches, and now it's time for team formation.
 Have everyone designate their project preference in this table to form teams.

 The project work is complete(ish), and now it's time to show off what has been accomplished.
 Coordinate the presentations with this table.

-Don't forget the most important part.
+Don't forget the most important part of any successful hackathon.
 Make sure you link to important docs and mocks, and record your thoughts.